 In Canadian law, ADR, which is short for Alternative Dispute Resolution, is a collection of methods that can be used to resolve disputes outside a civil courtroom.
 Civil litigation can be expensive and drawn out, not to mention acrimonious and emotional for all the parties involved.
-It is often in everyone’s best interests to come to a private agreement all stakeholders can live with or to have a private judge decide when the parties are unable to settle.
+It is often in everyone’s best interests to come to a private agreement all stakeholders can live with or have a private judge decide when the parties are unable to settle.

 Of course, if that were easy, it could be done in someone’s living room.
-Out-of-court settlements are faster, but they require skilled intermediaries and a trust in the impartiality of the process.
+Out-of-court settlements are faster, but they require skilled intermediaries and trust in the impartiality of the process.
 Disagreeing parties have to believe that the court alternative they have agreed upon will operate fairly and without bias.

 ADR methods have gained increasing popularity throughout the world.
 With a rising caseload in traditional courts leading to a heavy backlog in many jurisdictions, outsourcing the justice process has gone from convenience to necessity.
 Alternative dispute resolution is also especially suited to cases where: